Blue Peter: 2011–2017

 In 2013, Lindsey Russell was voted the 36th presenter via Blue Peter - You Decide!, a series of five programmes hosted by Dick and Dom, where ten aspiring presenters were set a number of challenges to prove that they were worthy of the position.
 Judges Cel Spellman, Eamonn Holmes and Myleene Klass decided the final three, before viewers were given the chance to vote online.
 Russell joined Blue Peter in September of that year, shortly before Skelton's departure and the introduction of her replacement Radzi Chinyanganya.

 From October 2013, the team consisted of Harwood, Russell and Chinyanganya.
 The format adapted with slightly different branding and a more classic take on the show, as well as beginning Blue Peter Bites, which are five-minute clips showing just one challenge or video from episodes broadcast on CBBC.
-Blue Peter guide pup Iggy joined the team in 2014 and Shelley the Tortoise continues to make occasional appearances.
-The Blue Peter Garden is currently maintained by child gardener George who appears throughout the year.
-The team made more use of the website with more quizzes and videos such as 'Blue Peter VS...' and 'Ultimate Challenges' as well as holding a fan club hour after the show where fans could leave comments as to the answers of riddles or headline suggestions and ask guests questions.
-A popular game on the programme, Spot Shelley was also introduced, where, in most episodes, an animated version of Shelley the tortoise is hiding somewhere/on something and viewers must leave a comment on the website during the show, the first person to spot her wins a shout-out (or some more expensive or weird prizes as Harwood would often joke, such as a house in Spain or a unicorn called Eric).
+Blue Peter guide puppy Iggy joined the team in 2014 and Shelley the Tortoise continues to make occasional appearances.
+A popular game on the programme, Spot Shelley was also introduced, where, in most episodes, an animated version of Shelley the tortoise is hiding somewhere and viewers must leave a comment on the website during the show.
 From April 2017, the show reverted to 5:30 pm.
 In September 2017, Harwood left the show, again leaving just two presenters.